 Note: The written and oral comprehensive examinations are administered to determine if the candidate is qualified to continue for the doctorate and should be held as soon as the Doctoral Advisory Committee feels that the student's qualifications for doctoral work can be evaluated.
 When the student has passed the written comprehensive examination, plan should be made to hold the oral comprehensive examination.
-The examination must be announced by the Graduate School of the time and place of the examination at least two weeks before the selected date.
+The examination must be announced by the Graduate School.
+The Graduate Coordinator must notify the Graduate School of the time and place of the examination at least two weeks before the selected date.
 Immediately after the oral comprehensive examination, the major professor reports the results of the committee's evaluation of the written and oral comprehensive examinations to the Graduate School.
 A form for this purpose is provided by the Graduate School.